 India crush West Indies by innings and 140 runs and then appoint Shubman Gill as ODI captain

-India cruise to victory over West Indies by an innings and 140 runs within three days of the opening test in Ahmedabad on Saturday to take a 1-0 lead in the two-match series; Shubman Gill is named India's 50-over captain
+India cruise to victory over West Indies by an innings and 140 runs within three days of the opening Test in Ahmedabad to take a 1-0 lead in the two-match series; Shubman Gill is named India's 50-over captain

-Ravindra Jadeja took 4-54 as India wrapped up the first test against West Indies by an innings and 140 runs on day three at the Narendra Modi Stadium on Saturday.
+Ravindra Jadeja took 4-54 as India wrapped up the first Test against West Indies by an innings and 140 runs on day three in Ahmedabad.

 The hosts were always in the ascendancy after bundling out West Indies for 162 in their first innings.